AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Observations and a Geometric Explanation of the Effects of Humic Acid (HA) on Flocculation
-  The general science behind flocculation can be understood by analyzing the thesis of the observations and a geometric explanation of the effects of HA flocculation by Yingda Du.
    The thesis gives a clear layout of why we are using HA as the natural organic matter as well as the chemistry behind the creation of flocs.
 We are using HA as the exemplary compound to represent dissolved NOM because it is the most commonly found form of NOM in our surroundings.
 Clay is used to represent the colloidal solids.
 As NOM is easily found in our soil and water, it increases our need of coagulant to promote flocculation of dissolved particles in water.
 Hence why in our model of the experiment we add humic acid and clay with the coagulant PaCl (polyaluminium chloride).
 However, there is a cut-off point as to how much coagulant we can add to the raw water for it to be beneficial in the removal of NOM.
 This observation shows that some NOM becomes increasingly uncooperative to being removed due to the increased presence of coagulant.
 Our understanding of the lack of floc formation in the presence of increased coagulant addition is limited, yet it is an area of interest in determining the magnitude of the effect.

   <div class="alert alert-block alert-danger">
   Repetitive information leads me tobelieve that this report was not checked over before submission.